INSECT CONSERVATION STUDY CENTRE

 Wildlife World Butterfly Habitat Feeder

 This attractive Butterfly Habitat combines a safe over wintering and interactive habitat with a central feed station.
-The central feed sponge can be charged with a sugar/water solution to encourage and help butterflies or it can be soaked with Wildlife World Butterfly Attractant to encourage colourful butterflies (with the exception of the Cabbage White) to the feed station/habitat.
+The feeding tray is in the shape of a petal is painted with ultra-violet attractor paint to attract butterflies.
+Feeding tray has 4 washable nectar feeding pots and a central removable fruit feeding cup.
 Butterflies will use the house for roosting.
 The following may also use the house for hibernating: Small Tortoiseshell, Peacock (often found in sheds and outbuildings) and the Comma Butterfly.
 Less commonly, the Silver Winged Fritillary may use the box to lay eggs (preferably sited in mature trees) The chrysalis could be formed on the roof or internal branches.

 (H. 365mm W. 160mm D. 170mm - Approx Weight 1.10KG)